joshithakg/PizzaCatcher_JoshithaKalyani/README.md

 ## PizzaCatcher

-PizzaCatcher is a simple but fast-paced browser game built using p5.js on Replit.
-The goal is to catch falling pizza toppings on your moving plate before the timer runs out.
-Each topping gives you points, and some are worth more than others.
-If you manage to catch enough toppings before time runs out, you’ll build the “perfect pizza.”
+PizzaCatcher is a simple but fun browser game I coded using p5play and Javascript on Replit.
+The goal is to catch falling pizza toppings on your moving pizza base before the timer (of 30 seconds) runs out.
+Each topping gives you points and some are worth more than others.
+If you manage to catch enough toppings before time runs out, you will build the “perfect pizza”.

 ### What the Project Is and What It Does

-PizzaCatcher is an arcade-style reaction game where the player controls a pizza base (the catcher) using the left and right arrow keys.
+PizzaCatcher is reaction game where the player controls a pizza base (the catcher) using the left and right arrow keys.
 From the top of the screen, different toppings fall down at random positions.
 The player must move the catcher to collect them before they hit the ground.

 Each topping gives you points: